arminc/terraform-ecs/README.md

 Double the size of your cluster and your applications and when everything is up and running scale the cluster down.
 This might be a costly operation and you also need to specify or protect the new instances so that the AWS auto scale does not terminate the new instances instead of the old ones.

 The best option is to drain the containers from an ECS instance like described [here][16].
 Then you can terminate the instance without disrupting your application users.
 This can be done by doubling the EC2 nodes instances in your cluster or just by one and doing this slowly one by one.
 Currently, there is no automated/scripted way to do this.
+See issue [#3](https://github.com/arminc/terraform-ecs/issues/3)

 ### Service discovery